My Dinner

 • Add a little water (about 500 ml into a saucepan and add the almonds to it.
 Bring the water to a boil for no longer than 2 minutes.
 Then quickly strain the almonds.
 You will find that the skin just slips off the nuts.
 With a knife (now is the best time as they are softened) slice the almonds in half lengthwise.
 Spread them on a paper towel to dry.

 • Separate the egg and place the egg yolk and egg white into separate bowls.
-Place the egg yolk in the fridge until needed.
+Place the egg yolk in the fridge.

-• Sieve the icing /confections sugar to avoid any lumps.
-Roughly chop the marzipan in smaller pieces.
-Mix with the sugar, ground almonds, egg white, liquer and knead to a homogenous dough.
+• Sieve the powdered sugar to avoid any lumps.
+Roughly chop the marzipan into smaller pieces.
+Mix with the sugar, flour, ground almonds (affiliate link), egg white, and orange liqueur (affiliate link) and knead to a homogenous dough.

 • Form the dough pieces into balls and place them on the baking tray.
 (My balls had a rough 3 cm diameter)

-• Press three almond halves into each ball. (see picture)
+• Press three almond halves into the top of each ball.

-• Now mix the milk and egg yolks.
-Apply the egg wash with a pastry brush on the cookies.
-I like to also apply a further tablespoon or rosewater (affiliate link) or orange liquer onto the cookies before baking.
+• Now, mix the milk and egg yolks.
+Apply the egg wash with a pastry brush (affiliate link) on the cookies.
+You can also apply a further tablespoon of rosewater (affiliate link) or orange liqueur (affiliate link) on to the cookies before baking.

-• Preheat your oven to 170°C or 338°F top to bottom heat and bake your cookies for approximately 15 minutes.
+• Preheat your oven to 170°C or 340°F and bake your cookies for about 15 minutes.

 • Leave to cool.
-If desired you can dust them with icing sugar before serving.
+If desired, dust them with icing sugar before serving.

 Notes